stadtulm/a13-ansible/README.md

 * Confirm that you can ssh into the machine by its newly aquired dns name (this also adds the host key to your `~/.ssh/known_hosts`)
 * run `ansible-playbook main.yml -l your.fresh.hostname.example` (you may need `--user root` if you don't have an user yet, the base role creates one for you)
 * ...?
+* register your new bbb instance:
+  * at the monitoring by running `ansible-playbook main.yml --tags monitoring`
+  * at the loadbalancer by running `ansible-playbook main.yml --tags config`
+* enable it manually in the loadbalancer